 It is highly recommended to have these courses completed prior to applying.
 However, candidates can apply and gain admission to the HIA program prior to completing the prerequisite course requirements.
 To avoid encountering registration restrictions, candidates should plan to have all prerequisite courses completed before the start of their first semester.

 Prerequisite courses for the HIA program may be completed at any accredited institution or through accredited online college services.
 We recommend the community college system which offers high flexibility and low cost.
 For those in the Charlotte region, Central Piedmont Community College and Rowan Cabarrus Community College have multiple campuses as well as online options.
 Candidates can earn these credits from an accredited institution or through accredited online college services or community colleges.

 We only admit students to the Master’s and traditional Graduate Certificate programs in the fall and spring semesters.
-However, the online Graduate Certificate program does admit students in the summer semester.
+However, the online Graduate Certificate program does admit students in the summer and fall semesters.

 Yes, applications received on or before the priority deadline will be reviewed first and given first priority.
 However a number of slots are reserved for applications received after the deadline, and applications received after the priority deadline will be reviewed on a rolling basis admission.